daattali/beautiful-jekyll/README.md

 title       | Page or blog post title subtitle    | Short description of page or blog post that goes under the title tags        | List of tags to categorize the post.
 Separate the tags with commas and place them inside square brackets.
 Example: `[personal, analysis, finance]` cover-img   | Include a large full-width image at the top of the page.
 You can either provide the path to a single image (eg. `"/path/to/img"`) , or a list of images to cycle through (eg. `["/path/img1", "/path/img2"]`).
-The first image will also be used as the thumbnail in the feed page.
 If you want to add a caption to an image, then the image should be provided as `{"/path/to/img" : "Caption of image"}`. comments    | If you want do add comments to a specific page, use `comments: true`.
 Comments only work if you enable one of the comments providers (Facebook, disqus, staticman, utterances) in `_config.yml` file.
 Comments are automatically enabled on blog posts but not on other pages; to turn comments off for a specific post, use `comments: false`.

 ## Less commonly used parameters